Scholarships for the 2020-2021 school year will be listed below as they become available.

 Ag Coop Safety Directors of Iowa Scholarship – The ACSDIA Scholarship will consist of a one-time disbursal of up to $1500 to the recipients selected college or university in the fall 2021 academic semester.
 Applicant must be pursuing a major in an agriculture or safety related field.
 Application must be completed, accompanied by one signed letter of recommendation from a non-family member and a maximum 1000 word essay on “What does agricultural safety mean to you?”
 Applications are available in the counseling office and must be submitted in PDF format to email@example.com by 4:00 pm on April 30, 2021.
 Deadline: April 30, 2021

 Naval Commander Charles W. Monaghan Scholarship – Six $5000 scholarships will be awarded to graduating students from Clinton High School attending The University of Iowa or Iowa State.
-Students must have a GPA of 3.5 or higher and show financial need.
+Students must have a GPA of 3.5 or higher.
 Applicants must provide one letter of recommendation from a counselor, administrator or teacher, show proof of acceptance to the University of Iowa or Iowa State, completed application and a 500 word essay.
 The selection committee will consist of the Superintendent of the Clinton Community School District, principal of Clinton High School and Richard Farwell, P.C., Attorney at Law.
 Applications are available in the Counseling Office and must be returned by April 23, 2021.

 Clinton Community Para-educator Scholarship – The sum of $250.00 is to be awarded to the Para-educator or child/foster child of a Para-educator.
 Applicant must be a high school graduate or graduating senior.
 The purpose of the scholarship is to encourage an individual in their pursuit of continued education.
 Both full-time and part-time students will be considered.
 Scholarship money will be paid directly to the institution the recipient will be attending.
 Sponsoring Para-educators must be a paid member of C.C.P. for 2 years.
 Minimum GPA of 2.75.
 Para-educators may apply for the scholarship, but it may not be used for any classes offered by Clinton Community School District.
 Completed application form and the letter of recommendation should be sent directly to the Vice President of Clinton Community Para-educators Association.
 Deadline: April 16, 2021.